-Everybody is very excited about the new Star Wars!
+Everybody is very excited about Star Wars!
 You can use this excitement while designing beginning orchestra games.
 These Star War games and activities will help your students learn while having lots of fun.
 They can be used for beginning string or orchestra classes as well as modified for Suzuki group classes.
 The team building activities you will read about can also be used in any classroom.
 I use these ideas mostly with my beginning classes.
 However, these will work for beginning orchestra and band students.
 I have modified the same ideas for Suzuki violin classes easily.

 After reading the orchestra tips below, feel free to visit my Orchestra Teaching Tips page for other articles on different topics.

 One of the main goals for every music director is to teach the students to watch and follow the baton.
 When working with beginning students that doesn’t always come easy.
 In my orchestra classroom I use lots of orchestra games and activities for students to watch so that they are prepared when they get to play in more advanced orchestras.
 So the first activity we will look at has to do with watching the baton.